 For all of the differences between the progressives and the Framers, there nevertheless exists this striking continuity, at base a shared commitment of their common liberalism: both classical and progressive liberals are dominated by thinkers who praise the rule of the electorate even as they seek to promote systemic governmental features that will minimize electoral influence in the name of good policy outcomes.
 Indeed, it is curious and perhaps erroneous to debate the "democratic competence" of the American public, given that the system of government explicitly designed by its Framers was not to be democratic.
 The authors and defenders of the Constitution argued on behalf of the basic law by explicitly rejecting the notion that the Constitution would result in a democracy.
 They sought to establish a republic, not a democracy.
-As Madison famously wrote in Federalist 10, "hence it is that democracies have ever been spectacles of turbulence and contention: have ever been found incompatible with personal security or the rights of property; and have in general been as short in their lives as they have been violent in their deaths.
-Theoretic politicians, who have patronized this species of government, have erroneously supposed that by reducing mankind to perfect equality in their political rights, they would at the same time be perfectly equalized and assimilated in their possessions, their opinions, and their passions."
-12

-Madison argued in particular that the dangers of democracies-conceived as small-scale direct democracies (in his mind, roughly corresponding to the size of the smallest American states) with a high level of participation by the citizenry-could be avoided by two recourses: first, by "the representative principle" of the new science of politics; and second, by "extending the sphere," that is, creating a large-scale political entity that would minimize the possibilities for civic combination ("faction"), increase the numbers of interests, and discourage political trust and activity among the citizenry.
+As Madison famously wrote in Federalist 10. "hence it is that democracies have ever been spectacles of turbulence and contention; have ever been found incompatible with personal security or the rights of property; and have in general been as short in their lives as they have been violent in their deaths.
+Theoretic politicians, who have patronized this species of government, have erroneously supposed that by reducing mankind to perfect equality in their political rights, they would at the same time be perfectly equalized and assimilated in their possessions, their opinions, and their passions."12 high level of participation by the citizenry-could be avoided by two recourses: first, by "the representative principle" of the new science of politics; and second, by "extending the sphere," that is, creating a large-scale political entity that would minimize the possibilities for civic combination ("faction"), increase the numbers of interests, and discourage political trust and activity among the citizenry.
 Even while retaining an electoral connection that would lodge ultimate sovereignty in the people, Madison was clear that representatives should not be excessively guided by the will of the people: the desired effect of representation, he argued, is "to refine and enlarge the public views by passing them through the medium of a chosen body of citizens, whose wisdom may best discern the true interest of their country."
 13